Bandolero!

-Bandolero! is a 1968 American Western film directed by Andrew V. McLaglen and starring James Stewart, Dean Martin, Raquel Welch and George Kennedy.
-The story centers on two brothers on the run from a posse, led by a local sheriff who wants to arrest the runaways and free a hostage that they took along the way.
+Bandolero! is a 1968 American Western film directed by Andrew V. McLaglen and starring James Stewart, Dean Martin, Raquel Welch, George Kennedy, Andrew Prine, Will Geer, and Clint Ritchie.
+The story centers on two brothers on the run from a posse, led by a local sheriff who wants to arrest the runaways and free a hostage whom they took along the way.
 They head into the wrong territory, which is controlled by "Bandoleros".

 Plot

-Posing as a hangman, Mace Bishop arrives in the Texas town of Val Verde with the intention of freeing his brother Dee from the gallows.
-Dee and his gang have been arrested for a bank robbery in which Maria Stoner's husband was killed by gang member Babe Jenkins.
-After freeing his brother, Mace successfully robs the bank on his own after the gang has fled with the posse in pursuit.
+A gang of robbers arrive at the Texan town of Val Verde with the intention of robbing a bank.
+The heist goes wrong and a shootout with the local authorities ensues.
+During it, gang member Babe Jenkins kills a wealthy civilian, the husband of a woman named Maria Stoner.
+The gang eventually gets arrested.